 - Niagara Falls has been a popular tourist destination for over 200 years.
-It may not be the tallest in the world, but that doesn’t take away from its grandiosity.

 - The tallest waterfall in the world is in a remote jungle in Venezuela.